echolabsdev/prism-docs/tool-calling.md

 </example-sources>
 ```

-Then we just need to register to tool with a Prism.
+Then we just need to register the tool with a Prism instance:

 ```php
 <?php